simp/pupmod-simp-simp_ds389/README.md

 ## Description

-This is a profile module used by SIMP to configure ds389  LDAP instances for use within the SIMP ecosystem.
+This is a profile module used by SIMP to configure 389ds LDAP instances for use within the SIMP ecosystem.

 Currently it contains the following instances:

-* accounts - Configures an accounts LDAP instance with TLS enabled that will be used to hold user accounts and groups and works with other simp modules.
+* accounts - Configures a TLS-enabled accounts LDAP instance that will be used to hold user accounts and groups and works with other SIMP modules.

 ### This is a SIMP module